mrbelowski/r3e_crewchief/README.md

 For version 1.4 there are now semi-random pearls of wisdom / helpful advice / annoying patronising nonsense added to some messages.
 Hopefully these aren't intrusive or too regular (or too embarrassing)

 For version 1.6 there are lots of new things but it's mostly filling in the blanks now the memory block is more complete.
+There are also optional 'sweary' messages - nothing too excessive (just stuff like "aww shit, we just had a penalty").
+Set the CrewChief.exe.config "use_sweary_messages" to False if you don't like them

 Changes